kunhwiko/concepts/cloud/kubernetes/C-workloads.md

 ```
 a) Controller that defines a desired state for pods and replicasets.
 b) Enables users to scale number of replicas, control rollout of updates, and allow rollbacks to a previous state.
-c) Enables users to check or update status of pods.
+c) Enables users to check or update status of pods in a centralized way.
 ```

 ##### ReplicaSets
 ```
-a) Controller that ensures that a specified number of pod replicas are running at a given time.
+Controller that is typically created by deployments and ensures that a specified number of pod replicas are running at
-b) Makes it easy for rollbacks and rolling updates.
+a given time.
+Replicasets make rollbacks and rolling updates an easier process.
 ```

 ##### StatefulSets